lvh/lvh.github.io/posts/secret-stores.md

 protect secrets" to pick a solution judiciously.

 When it comes to hosted key management, AWS clearly dominates the space.
-I was unable to find anything that supports Cloud Key Management Service, GCP's equivalent to KMS.
-In fairness, it's quite new, and officially still in beta.
-Because of their similarities, adding support to any of the AWS KMS-powered solutions would not be particularly complex.
+I was unable to find anything that supports Cloud Key Management Service, GCP is equivalent to KMS.
+In fairness, it's officially still in beta.
+Because of their similarities, adding support to any of the AWS KMS-powered solutions should not be particularly complex.

 Interestingly, several projects were rewritten from languages like Python and Ruby to Go.
 While I think our industry generally does that kind of thing too